S-DeHerrera-Neil/Collaboration_OperatingSystems/Windows/Sysinternals.md

   - Upload via MobaXTerm (open a ssh session to the target machine and use the green up arrow in the file manager window on the left to upload a file)
 - Step 2: File Placement
   - Ideally the file should be placed in `C:\Users\<user>\AppData\Local\Microsoft\WindowsApps` (this allows you to run these programs without being in this directory)
-  - This can be done via:
+  - This can be done by running:
     `move SysinternalsSuite.zip "C:\Users\<user>\AppData\Local\Microsoft\WindowsApps"` (CMD and Powershell)
 - Step 2: unpacking zipfile
   - `Expand-Archive SysinternalsSuite.zip .` (Powershell)